Love Stories with Emotional Depth and No Spice

 A rom-com–obsessed screenwriter dreams of a perfect movie-worthy love until a grumpy actor upends her expectations.
 Sweet, funny, and clean, written for adult readers who want romance without spice.

-Heads Up: Brief kissing, mild infrequent language (crap, heck, damn).
-The Sequel does not remain Shelf Safe with more consistent mild language and while it is technically off page its a very clear fade to behind closed door spice in book 2.
+Heads Up: Brief kissing, infrequent language (crap, heck, damn).
+The Sequel does not remain Shelf Safe with more consistent mild language and while it is technically off page it's a very clear fade to behind closed-door spice book 2.

 🟢 3.
 Just Let Go – Courtney Walsh